andy5995/vs-fltk/docs/ideas/caching.md

+> [!WARNING]
+> Revision needed as the first fragments of caching have been implemented.

 - `file://` prefix for all files mounted on fs, both absolute and relative.
 - `http(s)://` prefix for resources obtainable via internet (libcurl?).
 - `this://` relative prefix based on the local base (only supporting file, http/s, packages, app, user).